wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-analytics-dashboard.md

 <img src="../../assets/img/ei-analytics/dashboard-login.png" width="500">

-## Publishing statistics to the portal
+## Publishing statistics to the Portal

 Let's **test this solution** by running the [service chaining](../../use-cases/tutorials/exposing-several-services-as-a-single-service) tutorial.
 When the artifacts deployed in the Micro Integrator are invoked, the statistics will be available in the portal.